Submissions

 Format

 Revista de Metalurgia is an Open Access, online Journal.
-Articles will be published online as HTML, XLM and PDF, and made freely available to readers without restrictions immediately upon online publishing. all articles published in Revista de Metalurgia are accessible, free of charge, at the following address: https://revistademetalurgia.revistas.csic.es
+Articles will be published online free of charge as HTML, XLM and PDF, and made freely available to readers without restrictions immediately upon online publishing.
+All articles published in Revista de Metalurgia are accessible, free of charge, to any potential reader at the following address: https://revistademetalurgia.revistas.csic.es

 The CSIC reserves the right to distribute for sale the complete issues as an eBook, whether as PDF, ePub, or any other possible present or future electronic format, and/or under a print-on-demand paper format.
 These alternative formats will be identical in content, will retain the same copyright as the single articles in the online edition, and will be considered equivalent for all purposes.